yli137/ompi_wrapper_for_lulesh/README.md

 Going to new branch to add a "wall clock" for each pair.
 When a pair is detected as dirty, wait for certain iteration.
 Then set WP on and do compression.

 Added all measurements, gap, last fault time, isend time, etc..

+**1/5/2025**

+No LRU, looking at number of compression times per pair